TechSnazzy/gwg_100_days_of_code/README.md

 Continued working on Project 5.
 Kinda stuck trying to figure out why the descriptive alternate text works on the `index.html` page but not the `restaurant.html` page.
 Didn't get a whole lot of time to work on it today but the good news is that I have all day tomorrow dedicated to finishing this.
 I will do this.
 The mission for tomorrow: Wake up, get to work and get this project finished or die trying.

 ### Day 67 - 9/1 (Saturday)
-D67: After working all day on this (well, technically all week and 2 other prior submissions) I finally finally finally passed Project 5.
+After working all day on this (well, technically all week and 2 other prior submissions) I finally finally finally passed Project 5.
 Wow!
 Can’t even describe how happy I am right now.
 Geez, that was rough!
 But now, finally onward to React!
 Looking forward to it.

+### Day 68 - 9/2 (Sunday)
+Finally starting React.
+Learning about the difference between Imperative code and Declarative code.